[Article was updated on 23.3.2020]

 Nevertheless, 12 hours of render time was still far better than having to wait two weeks with my old Core I3 and one render queue.
 I was happy and was ready to buy a license.

 But then something unexpected happened.
 I had to stop render because I didn’t want to keep desktop on overnight.
 And when I tried to resume render the next morning, Render Boss refused to activate render threads.

-In the end, I am glad the error appeared during the trial and I didn’t lose money by buying a faulty software.
-Maybe you will have a bit of better luck, but definitely try the trial first and contact the seller about refund possibilities.
+In the end, I am glad the error appeared during the trial and I didn’t lose money by buying faulty software.
+Maybe you will have a bit of better luck, but try the trial first and contact the seller about refund possibilities.

 So I hope, I helped you with those few tips and tricks on how to render faster with After Effect.